WTRV: Capstar ownership

 The station featured a middle of the road (MOR) and soft AC format featuring a mix of light oldies and selected recent songs, from artists such as The Carpenters, Barry Manilow, Neil Diamond and Barbra Streisand.
 These acts were no longer played on competitor and former easy listening station WOOD-FM (now WSRW).
-WTRV now features a softer, gold-leaning version of the Mainstream AC format formerly heard on sister station WLHT, which shifted to Hot AC in 2009.

 Regent/Townsquare ownership

 In 2000, the ownership changed again, this time to Regent Communications.
 At the beginning of 2015, the station added more soft oldies and pop songs dating back to the 1970s, resulting in selected previously dropped tracks by artists such as the Carpenters and Manilow being re-added into rotation and becoming a younger-skewing version of the original "River."
 The core artists include Celine Dion, Billy Joel, Elton John, Whitney Houston and Rod Stewart.
-The station's playlist now resembles gold-based soft AC stations such as WFEZ in Miami and WDUV in Tampa.
+The station's playlist then resembled gold-based soft AC stations such as WFEZ in Miami and WDUV in Tampa.

 WTRV aired Delilah's syndicated nighttime love-songs show for a time until it moved to sister station WLHT and later to what is now WSRW.
 Delilah is syndicated by Premiere Networks, a subsidiary of iHeartMedia, which owns WSRW.